Canada & US

 Gloucester-Montreal: Sep 10

-Transfer to the airport in a private vehicle with a professional driver and assistant.
+Enjoy an airport transfer in a private vehicle with a professional driver and assistance.

 The Fairmont Queen Elizabeth hotel is a renowned local landmark, celebrated internationally for its world-class accommodations.
 This historic hotel has helped define the city’s distinct elegance and charm for over 50 years.
 It offers 1,037 rooms, of which 100 are suites, and is conveniently located above the train station and within walking distance of sports and cultural attractions.
 There is a skilfully integrated Health Club featuring state-of-the-art equipment and an indoor pool, as well as three distinctive venues to experience Montréal's gastronomy at its best: Les Voyageurs lounge, Le Montréalais bistro- restaurant and the award-winning Beaver Club, recognized as one of the best tables in Canada.